Sendo83/a-maze-ingly-puzzle/README.md

 The map is a json description of set of rooms with allowed path and contained object.

 Exercise starts with an input of:
-  - json reppresentation of map
+  - json representation of map
   - starting room
-  - list of object to collect
+  - list of objects to collect

 ```
 Room type allowed fields